th3pi/Project-Martian/README.md

 - Access to MarsHub
   - Post your non-original pictures of our beautiful planet
   - Post about what is on your mind
-  - Showoff your new ship
+  - Show off your new ship
+  - Become a Martian Influencer
 - Access to MarsComm
   - Chat with your friends from galaxies far far away from the comfy of your assigned habitat.
 [Note: Due to ongoing conflict of UNTSS(United Nations of the Solar System) all sorts of communication through the app with Kepler-22b has been suspended for the forseeable future]